hyunbo9/phantom-traffic-jam-with-turtle-moudle/README.md

 # phantom-traffic-jam-with-turtle-moudle

- simulation of why phantom-traffic-jam occurs
+## Why does phantom-traffic-jam occur?

 Used Library : Numpy, PyQt5, Turtle